cube-js/cube/docs/content/Schema/pre-aggregations.md

 ## Original SQL

 Original SQL pre-aggregation is the simplest type of pre-aggregation.
-As the name suggests, it persists the results of the SQL query of the cube in which it is defined.
+As the name suggests, it persists the results of the `sql` property of the cube.
+Pre-aggregations of type `originalSql` should **only** be used when the cube's `sql` is a complex query (i.e. nested, window functions and/or multiple joins).
+We **strongly** recommend only persisting results of `originalSql` back to the source database i.e. [set `internal: true`][ref-caching-using-preaggs-internal].
+They often do not provide much in the way of performance directly, but there are two specific applications:

+1. They can be used in tandem with the [`useOriginalSqlPreAggregations`][self-origsql-preaggs] option in other rollup pre-aggregations.

+2. Situations where it is not possible to use a `rollup` pre-aggregations, such as [funnels][ref-schema-funnels].

 For example, to pre-aggregate all completed orders, you could do the following: